The growth of abelian sections: Introduction

-uniformly on $S$ (remember that sporadic groups are not relevant for asymptotic arguments).
-It is easy to see that the zeta function is just another way to write a sum involving representation growth.
-Let $r_n(G)$ be the number of (inequivalent) irreducible representations of degree {\itshape exactly} $n$.
-Arranging the terms we have
+\end{theorem} We remark that a weaker fact is needed to prove Theorem \ref{thPAGoSG}, namely that there exists $t_0$ such that $\zeta_S(t_0)$ is bounded when $|S| \rightarrow +\infty$.
+Now, it is easy to see that the zeta function is a sum involving representation growth.
+Let $r_n(S)$ be the number of (inequivalent) irreducible representations of degree {\itshape exactly} $n$.
+Arranging the terms we can write